Invisibleman1002/serialdevices/README.md

 - Can remove a renamed port by clicking the X.
 - Hovering over COM device shows the Actual com details.
 - Hovering over the OTA shows the OTA details.
 Full Domain Name, Board Type, etc.
+- Checks the arduino.json file for the current COM port being used, shows an icon next to the active port.

 ![COMPROGRAMMING](./assets/SerialDevices.gif)